marvosyntactical/joeynmt/NOTES.md

 to
 (1. restrict to matching => 2. select top 1)

 1a. find out whats not working with postprocessing:

 * lookup/token matching gone wild?
+* valid\_kb.kbtrv ist LEER! (=> versuche plotting mit kbtrg zu reetablieren) TorchBatchWithKB.kbtrv ist schon immer leer!!!

+* dev.lkp ist FALSCH (=> entspr. teil der preprocessing pipeline durchgehen)
+* does kb attention actually sum to 1 ???
+  (should not be the case because for KBs with only dummy token, that should have high probability and always be favored to be output)

 2. if done, implement kb for transformer: